 - High blood pressure

-If you are 65 years or older, or are taking medications that may be affected by heat, you also have a greater risk of heat-related hazards.
+If you are 65 years or older, or are taking certain medications, you also have a greater risk of heat-related hazards.

 You can minimize heat stress by wearing appropriate clothing.
 When working in hot environments, select clothing that is: